 Everyone has some weaknesses.
 What the skilled interviewers want to hear in a great answer is that you are aware of your strong and weak points, and that you plan to improve on your weaknesses.

-Great employees realize that learning never ends, that they can always become better in what they do, in both their professional and personal life.
+Great employees realize that learning never ends, that they can always become better in what they do–in both their professional and personal lives.
 Nobody is perfect, and nobody ever will be.

 It is our desire to improve every day that distinguishes us from average workers, who are content with their skills and abilities, and do not try to learn anything new…